 Eligible high school juniors and seniors with a 2.5 or higher GPA can take dual enrollment (Early Entry) classes at northern Pennsylvania Regional College (NPRC) to earn college credits.
 NPRC classes can be taken outside of normal school hours at convenient locations.
 Each 3-credit class is $180.
-First-year early entry students may enroll in a maximum of six (6) credits during their first term of enrollment and may enroll in a maximum of 12 credits each following terem of enrollment.
-Contact your guidance counselor or email@example.com to learn more about earning college credits with NPRC while in high school.
+First-year early entry students may enroll for a maximum of six (6) credits during their first term of enrollment and may enroll in a maximum of 12 credits each following term of enrollment.
+Contact your guidance counselor or firstname.lastname@example.org to learn more about earning college credits with NPRC while in high school.
 View the upcoming term schedule here.

 St. Bonaventure University

 St. Bonaventure University's Dual Enrollment Program at Pine Grove Educational Center provides general education classes for students who want to get an early start on the college experience while still attending their local high schools.

 Our unique setting features accredited college classes taught by St. Bonaventure professors.
 Each semester, classes are offered in Math, English, History, and Political Science.
 French is also offered at the beginner or intermediate level.

 Students may choose to be a full-time student (12 or more credit hours) or part-time student (under 12 credit hours).